vmanhas/mern-ecomerce/README.md

 Welcome to the eCommerce Platform Project built using the MERN (MongoDB, Express.js, React, Node.js) Stack.
 This project provides a robust and full-featured online shopping platform with various functionalities to enhance the user experience.

-**Live App Demo** : [https://mern-shop-abxs.onrender.com/](https://mern-shop-abxs.onrender.com/)</br>
-Note: Please be aware that Render's free tier will automatically shut down after 15 minutes of inactivity.
-Consequently, the first request after reactivation may experience a delay, but subsequent requests will be faster.

 ## Features

 - **Full-Featured Shopping Cart**: Seamless shopping cart functionality for users to add, remove, and manage products.